 Manufactured by Chromasun

 Typically, when the hot sun is beating down on a building, it is not reducing the air conditioning bill, but that is exactly what Chromasun’s Micro-Concentrator makes possible.
 These compact, rooftop panels contain special mirrored lenses, which automatically follow the sun’s path, concentrating and capturing solar energy.
-That energy is then utilized by the building’s HVAC system, converting peak sun loads into clean, efficient air conditioning.
+That energy is then utilized by the building’s HVAC system, converting peak sun loads into efficient air conditioning.

 Ice-Powered Air Conditioning